jsr-core/match/README.md

 JSON data.
 The latter required writing two structured binding patterns and two validation patterns.

-This library can perform structured binding and validation simultaneously, while preserving compile-time type information, It is a library that enables true pattern matching and brings EcmaScript's structured binding to perfection.
+**This library can perform structured binding and validation simultaneously, while preserving compile-time type information.** It is a library that enables true pattern matching and brings EcmaScript's structured binding to perfection.

 Again, this is not just for TypeScript, it is also useful in JavaScript.